-- by agreement – your landlord can agree in writing to you ending the tenancy early
+- by agreement – if you and your landlord both agree, the tenancy can end early

 - student hostels – if you’re staying in a student hostel run by a university, polytech or other tertiary education organisation, and you stop being a student, the notice period is at least two weeks (14 days)

-- Tenancy Tribunal Order – The Tribunal can allow a shorter notice period, and it can also bring the tenancy to an end in some cases – for example, if you’re three weeks or more behind in the rent (see below “When the Tenancy Tribunal can end a periodic tenancy”)
+- Tenancy Tribunal Order – The Tribunal can allow a shorter notice period, and it can also bring the tenancy to an end in some cases – for example, if you’re three weeks or more behind in the rent (see: “When the Tenancy Tribunal can end a periodic tenancy”).

 Exceptions for family violence and physical assault